codeaholicguy/angular-tutorial/README.md

 # angular-tutorial
-All my angular tutorial on my Blog
+All my angular tutorials on my Blog.
+See at https://codeaholicguy.wordpress.com/